+BIBC leases the building from Bristol City Council (BCC) to whom a quarterly ground rent is paid.
+The total property includes, in one corner, changing rooms for Parsons Street Old Boys Football Club who have a separate access and operate totally independently from the bowls club.
 BIBC is responsible for maintaining the BIBC property and the surrounding car parking areas, grass and boundary hedges.
 There are no public rights of way to use the roadway surrounding the building, however these are used frequently by members of the public walking their dogs, without any issues.
 The roadway has been sign-posted "private" to avoid any common access rights being claimed.